• info@al-dirassa.com

 Online lesson with teacher on screen

 Becoming an Arabic translator or interpreter requires much more than speaking two languages.
-A person may understand Arabic in daily life but still be unable to translate a legal document, interpret a professional conversation or accurately transfer an idea from one language to another.
+A person may understand Arabic in daily life without being able to translate a legal text, interpret a professional conversation or accurately transfer an idea from one language to another.

 Is being bilingual enough to become an Arabic translator?

-Being bilingual is a strong advantage, but it is not enough.
-Translation is not simply replacing an Arabic word with an English word.
-You need to understand the meaning, the context, the tone, the language register and sometimes the cultural references.
+Bilingualism is an advantage, but it is not enough.
+Translating does not simply mean replacing an Arabic word with an English or French word.
+You must understand meaning, context, tone, register and sometimes cultural references.

 • Arabic reading;